-For over 25 years, the Blischak Law Firm has defended clients against assault charges in Phoenix, Scottsdale, Mesa, Tempe, Chandler, and throughout the state of Arizona.
+For over 25 years, the Blischak Law Firm has been a leading criminal defense lawyer against assault charges in Phoenix, Scottsdale, Mesa, Tempe, Chandler, and throughout the state of Arizona.
 John W. Blischak leverages his decades of experience as a former FBI agent, county prosecutor and practicing attorney to devise successful legal defense strategies.

 What is Assault?